Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Abstract

 \section{Abstract}

-{ In Alzheimer’s disease research, for individuals who remain dementia-free through a given follow-up time, an important clinical question is how much longer they are likely to remain dementia-free.
-Quantiles of this remaining time provide clinically interpretable prognostic milestones and can help characterize prognostic heterogeneity across baseline groups.
-We address this question in the Alzheimer’s Disease Neuroimaging Initiative (ADNI), focusing on baseline amyloid status as the exposure.
-Estimation is challenging because amyloid status is observed rather than randomized, requiring adjustment for confounding, and because time to dementia onset is heterogeneous and heavily right-censored.
-We estimate causal contrasts in quantile residual life using a Bayesian nonparametric enriched Dirichlet process mixture model for the joint distribution of event times, exposure, and baseline covariates, with inference via Bayesian g-computation.
-The approach accommodates ignorable missing baseline covariates through data augmentation, supports inference across clinically relevant landmark times, and allows sensitivity analysis for residual unmeasured confounding.
-Simulation studies show good performance under complex heterogeneity and heavy censoring.
-In ADNI, elevated baseline amyloid was associated with shorter quantiles of remaining dementia-free time than non-elevated baseline amyloid among individuals who remained dementia-free through relevant landmark times, overall and within baseline diagnostic subgroups.
+In Alzheimer’s disease research, a clinically important question is how much longer individuals would remain dementia-free beyond a given time under different baseline amyloid statuses.
+We address this question using observational data from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) treating baseline amyloid status as the exposure.
+Estimation is challenging because amyloid status is confounded, time to dementia onset is heterogeneous and heavily right censored, and the target population depends on joint potential event times.
+At each time point, we consider the always-survivor principal stratum comprising individuals who would remain dementia-free under both amyloid status and estimate quantile contrasts in residual time to dementia onset.
+We model the joint distribution of event time, exposure, and baseline covariates using an enriched Dirichlet process mixture and conduct posterior inference via Bayesian g-computation.
+The framework accommodates partially observed covariates under a within-subcluster missing-at-random assumption, estimates contrasts across multiple time points and quantiles from one posterior fit and supports sensitivity analyses for unmeasured confounding, cross-world dependence, and informative censoring.
+Simulations show favorable finite-sample performance under heterogeneity and heavy censoring.
+In ADNI, residual time to dementia onset was shorter under elevated than non-elevated baseline amyloid status, both overall and within baseline subgroups.